TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 LSOs

-We use Local Storage Objects (LSOs) such as HTML5 to store content information and preferences.
+We use LWe use Local Storage Objects (LSOs) such as HTML5 to store content information and preferences.
 Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as HTML 5 and Flash to collect and store information.
+Various browsers may offer their own management tools for removing HTML5 LSOs.
 To learn how to manage privacy and storage settings for Flash cookies click here: http://www.macromedia.com/support/documentation/en/flashplayer/help/settings\_manager.html#117118

 Log Files